panr/hugo-theme-hello-friend/README.md

 ## How to (safely) edit the theme <a id="how-to-edit" />

-To change something in the theme, you have to go to `themes/hello-friend` and modify the files.

 If you have to override only some of the styles, you can do this easily by adding `static/style.css` in your root directory and point things you want to change.

+To change something directly in the theme, you have to go to `themes/hello-friend` and modify the files.

-Otherwise, if you really want to edit the theme, you need to install Node dependencies.
+First, you need to install Node dependencies.
 To do so, go to the theme directory (from your Hugo root directory):

 ```bash
  $ cd themes/hello-friend